Emergency Health Sciences

 Paramedics and EMTs are integrated with other services and systems intended to maintain and enhance the community's health and safety and operate at the crossroads between health care, public health, and public safety.

-The emerging roles and responsibilities of the paramedic include disaster management, health promotion, community paramedicine and advanced practice.
+The emerging roles and responsibilities of the paramedic include disaster management, health promotion, leadership and management, community paramedicine, and advanced practice.
 As the scope of service and practice continues to expand, the paramedic will function as a facilitator of access to care and part of a coordinated and seamless system of out-of-hospital medical care.

 THE DIVISION OF INITIAL EDUCATION